domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Something you attach to ceiling to cancel out noise vibrations.

-Nerf gun LEDs - shoot around room, stick to walls, immediately illuminate the room in different/changing colors.
+Nerf gun w/ glow stick/LED nerf darts: Shoot them around the room so they stick to walls.
+They'll immediately illuminate any room in different and changing (time-dynamic) colors.

 Apply traveling salesman problems in operations and maintenance (O&M) optimization algorithms.